qaleadbox/leadbox-of-tricks/README.md

 * For check coming soon images, change the stockNumber column to the first on the output CSV file
 * for comingsoonimagessize saved locally, save the image id instead the size, or both.
 * OCR API is commonly down, should be good to test OCR locally
-* "No matching CSV header found for field:" is shwoing on countychevrolet
+* "No matching CSV header found for field:" is logging on countychevrolet
+* Remove the Field_mapleftover implementation from coming soon images module
+* Add a dashboard to user choose options (e.g. debugMode)
+* Add to the dashboard the exceptions and the normalization keys
+* OCR is false negative on some sites

 # Goal